Hound Dog Taylor

-Theodore Roosevelt "Hound Dog" Taylor (April 12, 1915 – December 17, 1975) was an American Chicago blues guitarist and singer.
+Theodore Roosevelt "Hound Dog" Taylor (April 12, 1917 – December 17, 1975) was an American Chicago blues guitarist and singer.

 Life and career

-Taylor was born in Natchez, Mississippi, in 1915, though some sources say 1917.
-He first played the piano and began playing the guitar when he was 20.
+Taylor was born in Natchez, Mississippi in 1917, though some sources say 1915 or 1916.
+He first played the piano and began playing the guitar at 20.
 He moved to Chicago in 1942.

-Taylor had a condition known as polydactylism, which resulted in him having six fingers on both hands.
+Taylor had a condition known as polydactyly, which resulted in him having six fingers on both hands.
 As is usual with the condition, the extra digits were rudimentary nubbins and could not be moved.
 One night, while drunk, he cut off the extra digit on his right hand using a straight razor.

 He became a full-time musician around 1957, but remained unknown outside the Chicago area, where he played small clubs in black neighborhoods and at the open-air Maxwell Street Market.
-He was known for his electrified slide guitar playing (roughly styled after that of Elmore James), his cheap Japanese Teisco guitars, and his raucous boogie beats.
+He was known for his electrified slide guitar playing (roughly styled after that of Elmore James), his cheap Japanese Teisco guitars, and his boogie beats.
 In 1967, Taylor toured Europe with the American Folk Blues Festival, performing with Little Walter and Koko Taylor.

 "Taylor is a spiritual and cultural miracle.
 Only John Lee Hooker is as unselfconsciously inelegant, and Hooker doesn't have Brewer Phillips's bass and Ted Harvey's drums to turn his blues into rock and roll."